meera1/CS-4100-5100-Foundations-of-Artificial-Intelligence/README.md

-This repository contains all the assignments and project for the course CS 4100/5100 Foundations of Artificial Intelligence.
+This repository contains all the assignments and project for the course <b>CS 4100/5100 Foundations of Artificial Intelligence <b>
 It also contains the final paper describing analysis of implemented controllers and discussing a new developed algorithm having having performance at par with the provided framework.